-RELIGIOUS BUT
+RELIGIOUS, BUT

-Below is my salvation testimony. - Dominie
+Below is my salvation testimony. -

-I was born into a Christian home and attended
+I was born into a Christian home and attended church

-problem--I was not "born again."
+I was not "born again."

 How could this be?

-When I was growing up, I thought that sins
+When I was growing up, I thought that sins were

-God through Jesus Christ.
+through Jesus Christ.
 When I was a 16 year old college

 freshman, I heard the words "God loves you" for the first time while